Andrewodwyer/project3-battleships/README.md

 # Battleships

-Battleships is a classic two-player.
+Battleships is a classic two-player game.
 You will play the computer, each having 5 ships of varying sizes.
 The first to hit all 5 ships is the winner.
 This version is a terminal based game.
 You'll view 2 grids, a tracking board to see where you have fired and a ship position grid for your ships.